shakes76/PatternFlow/recognition/s4353631/OASIS_seg/README.md

 ![](oasis.png)

-My network architecture of choice was an [https://arxiv.org/abs/1802.10508](improved UNet).
+My network architecture of choice was an [improved UNet](https://arxiv.org/abs/1802.10508).
 A standard Unet consists of a convolutional autoencoder with residual connections added between ingoing and outgoing layers of the same size feature space.
 In addition to this underlying frame my UNet was augmented with segmentation layers, which provided further context aggregation by combining upsampled segmentations from all outgoing layers.